vmoreira-dev/Horizon/README.md

 ## Overview

 Horizon is a lightweight task board built around simple columns and fast interaction.
 Tasks can be created moved and removed with immediate feedback and persistent storage.

 ---

 ## Design

-- Task creation, movement between columns, and deletion
-- Clean, simple, no-auth architecture
-- Responsive dashboard layout for all devices
-- Fast updates using lightweight API requests
-- PostgreSQL-backed storage for persistence
+- Minimal surface area
+- Immediate feedback
+- Persistent state
+- No accounts or setup
+- Designed to stay out of the way

+---

 ## Execution

 - Next.js 15 (App Router + API Routes)
 - React 19
 - TypeScript
 - Tailwind CSS
 - Prisma ORM (v6)
 - PostgreSQL (NeonDB)

 ---